-But open them up to discover an empty center!
-He is risen, indeed!
+But open them up to discover an empty center, just like the tomb on Easter morning!

 For an added element of fun, have older children help make the buns, comparing closing up the marshmallows inside to what Jesus’ followers did with his body in the tomb on Good Friday.

 On the hunt for more Easter-worthy fare?
 Check out these other great recipes from the PS archives!